tofaruk/mvc-skeleton/README.md

 ```

 ## Other information
-* You will find log file under this directory `var/log/`
+* You will find log files under this directory `var/log/`
 * Run phpunit tests by this command `./vendor/bin/phpunit tests`

 ##TODOs